 - You can contribute to your spouse, or common-law partner’s, RRSP.
-They get the contribution, but you get the tax deductions and it comes off your contribution room.
+They get the contribution, but you get the tax deduction and it comes off your contribution room.

-- Your contribution room is based on your income (up to a limit), and many Canadians will gain a lot more RRSP contribution room each year than TFSA room.
+- Your RRSP contribution room is based on your income (up to a limit), and many Canadians will gain a lot more RRSP contribution room each year than TFSA contribution room.

 - You don’t pay tax on the money in your RRSP until you start withdrawing it, so you have an incentive to leave it where it is until you retire and your income level goes down.

 - You can get started on an RRSP as soon as you start earning income.
 With a TFSA you need to wait until you’re 18 years old.

 What’s so great about TFSAs?